DFE-Digital/dfe-glossary/app/index.md

 The equivalent to initial teacher training (ITT) but specifically for teaching 0 to 5 year olds.

-### Early years teacher status (EYTS)

-The equivalent to Qualified Teacher Status (QTS) and allows you to teach 0 to 5 year olds.

 ## F

 ### Fitness to teach check

 This is not a specific check, but a general description of assessments of a person’s health and physical and mental capacity to teach.
 Each provider may use different processes or services for these checks, which are usually a condition of offers on teacher training courses.

-### Further Education

-This is an educational level between secondary and higher education.
-It tends to be vocational.
-Most people studying FE courses will be over 16, but some courses are available to people aged 14 and over.
-FE courses are usually taught in FE colleges, sixth form colleges, and adult education centres (ie not schools).
-Strictly speaking, A Levels are part of FD - however, the term is generally used to refer to non-academic, vocational/skills-focused training.

 ## G